 There are a plethora amount of checking and savings accounts to choose from, it all depends on what your interests are and what financial goals you’re trying to reach.
 For instance, different savings accounts have more aggressive or long term approaches to accumulating interest.
 At Quontic, on the savings side we offer a maximizing Money market account, competitive Certificate of Deposit accounts, and standard-setting high-yield savings account.

 If checking accounts are more your speed, Quontic has plenty to offer.
 Explore the Bitcoin buzz with our Bitcoin Rewards Checking account, where you can earn 1.5% bitcoin on eligible debit card transactions1.
-Our High Interest Checking account is a very popular tiered account, toting a shocking 1.01% APY2 on the portion of the daily balances up to $150,000.
+Our High Interest Checking account is a very popular tiered account, toting a shocking 1.10% APY2 on all balance tiers.
 Last but certainly not least, our Cash Rewards Checking account gives our customers the opportunity to earn 1.5% cash back on eligible purchases3.

 Why should I choose Quontic for a checking or savings account?